lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     ...
 }
 ```

-The constructor is similar to the one used in `GeometryRenderActivity`, we create the lighting buffer and then proceed initializing the shaders, the descriptor pool, the descriptor sets, the pipeline and the command buffers.
-At the end of the constructor, we pre-record the command buffers (we will see why we can do this in this phase).
+The constructor is similar to the one used in `GeometryRenderActivity`, we create the lighting buffer and then proceed to initialize the shaders, the descriptor pool, the descriptor sets, the pipeline and the command buffers.
+At the end of the constructor, we prerecord the command buffers (we will see later on why we can do this in this phase).
 The class, as usual, provides a `cleanup` method to free the resources when finished.

 The `createShaders` method, as in the `GeometryRenderActivity` class, just checks if the shaders need to be recompiled an loads them:

 ```java
 public class LightingRenderActivity {
     ...